-This is a very serious condition which may cause a lot more than simply respiratory infections.
-It also can affect the neurological and gastrointestinal systems.
+This is a very serious condition that may cause a lot more than simply respiratory infections.
+It also can affect neurological and gastrointestinal systems.
 But typically, it’ll cause serious respiratory infections, like pneumonia.
 One typical distemper symptom is a mucous-like discharge of the eyes and nose.
 The majority of dogs are not at risk for canine distemper, yet the ones who have not been vaccinated for the disease (like puppies) or dogs that have weakened immune systems might be at risk.

 This is also referred to as the dog flu.
 Canine influenza is a very contagious viral infection that’s a major contributor to dog respiratory disease.
-Because influenza is very contagious, dogs which interact with a lot of dogs routinely are at the greatest risk for infection.
-If you believe your pup might be ill, keep him at at the house for a couple of days.
+Because influenza is very contagious, dogs that interact with a lot of dogs routinely are at the greatest risk for infection.
+If you believe your pup might be ill, keep him at the house for a couple of days.
 Secondary infections are typical with influenza, therefore, be certain that you keep a close eye on your pet if they exhibit any symptoms or signs.
 If your pup still is healthy, it might be smart to get your pup the vaccination for canine influenza.

 Adenovirus type 2

 This kind of virus is a lot less contagious than influenza because it’s transmitted by respiratory secretions.
-But the virus may cause several problems like canine respiratory complex.
+But the virus may cause several problems like a canine respiratory complex.
 One intriguing fact is that adenovirus type 2 is associated with canine hepatitis.

 If you are familiar with any of the types of infections listed, it probably will be bordetella.
 You might’ve heard it called ‘kennel cough’.
 It’s a very common respiratory infection, particularly for canines who are consistently boarded at kennels (hence the reference kennel cough).
 The majority of pups get the canine bordetella vaccine; however, for those who already are infected, they’ll suffer discomfort and inflammation in their bronchi and windpipe.